 If you can sleep on your back, great.
 You’ll want to prop up your leg so it’s slightly elevated.

 As you recover, elevation while sleeping will become less important.
 Some doctors believe you don’t need to elevate while sleeping at night.

-I used a wedge pillow after knee replacement (pictured right) and it worked great.
+I used a wedge pillow after knee replacement (pictured) and it worked great.
 It was perfect for elevating the leg and also for sleeping.

 Make sure it’s flat under the entire leg, not just the knee as it causes the leg to bend.
 When elevated, the leg should be supported from the hip to the foot.

-Arrange your pillows or leg wedge pillow in a way that supports the whole leg, not just an area.
+Arrange your pillows or leg wedge pillow in a way that supports the whole leg, not just a part of the leg.

 If sleeping on your back in bed is challenging, you can also try a recliner.
-A recliner is more of a seated position but it can be comfortable to sleep that way at night.
+A recliner is more of a seated position but it can be comfortable to sleep that way at night, especially early on.

 In a recliner, you can still place a wedge pillow under your leg for elevation.

 Don’t hesitate to take naps during the day.
 Naps are perfect when icing and elevating during the day.
 While you’re recovering, you’ll need a lot of sleep in between therapy sessions to regain your energy levels.

 Don’t fall asleep too long if you’re icing!
 Use a timer.